How to Dye Black Hair Brown

 Black hair is a very sultry and chic color, but it doesn't suit everyone.
 Whether you've decided to try black hair and just didn't like it, or your hair is naturally black and you'd like a change, you can dye black hair brown and achieve a beautiful result.

 Dye, on the other hand, can be more stubborn to remove, and it is best to use hair dye remover as a first step to try to remove as much of the artificial color as possible for a healthier, even result.
-Because of this, the process of dyeing your hair brown is different if you've dyed it before.
+The process of dyeing your hair brown will be different if you've dyed it before.

-If you're working with virgin hair, all you will need is the desired shade of brown hair dye, a bottle of 30 vol developer, and the usual dye application tools like a tinting brush and bowl.
-The more concentrated 30 vol developer is mixed with the dye in order to give it the lift needed to lighten your hair and dye your black hair brown, whilst the dye itself will tone your hair to the desired shade as it lightens.
+If you're working with virgin hair, all you will need is the desired shade of brown hair dye, a bottle of 30 or 40 vol developer, and the usual dye application tools like a tinting brush and bowl.
+Developer is mixed with the dye in order to give it the lift needed to lighten your hair and dye your black hair brown, whilst the dye itself will tone your hair to the desired shade as it lightens.
 This will work for a dark brown or medium brown result.

-If you'd prefer a light brown color, you will need to pre-lighten your hair with bleach first in order to ensure it will be light enough.
+If you'd prefer a light brown color you can use 40 vol developer, but you should consider pre-lightening your hair with bleach first in order to ensure it will be light enough as this is more reliable.
 After this, you can tone it with a light ash brown dye to neutralize the warmth and achieve a light brown color.
-The process here is the same as if you had dyed your hair black.
+The process here is the same as if you had dyed your hair black and both methods will be explained.

 - How to Get a Light Brown Hair Color